 A pig-iron handler walks on the level at the rate of one foot in 0.006 minutes.
 The average distance of the piles of pig iron from the ear was 36 feet.
 It is a fact, however, that many of the pig-iron handlers ran with their pig as soon as they reached the inclined plank.
 Many of them also would run down the plank after loading the ear.
 So that when the actual loading went on, many of them moved at a faster rate than is indicated by the above figures.
 Practically the men were made to take a rest, generally by sitting down, after loading ten to twenty pigs.
 This rest was in addition to the time which it took them to walk back from the ear to the pile.
 It is likely that many of those who are skeptical about the possibility of loading this amount of pig iron do not realize that while these men were walking back they were entirely free from load, and that therefore their muscles had, during that time, the opportunity for recuperation.
 It will be noted that with an average distance of 36 feet of the pig iron from the ear, these men walked about eight miles under load each day and eight miles free from load.

-6. Time and again the experimenter in the mechanic arts will find himself face to face with the problem as to whether he had better make immediate practical use of the knowledge which he has attained, or wait until some positive finality in his conclusions has been reached.
+If any one who is interested in these figures will multiply them and divide them, one into the other, in various ways, he will find that all of the facts stated check up exactly.
+See paper read before the American Society of Mechanical Engineers, by Fred.
+W. Taylor, Vol. XVI, p.
+856, entitled "Piece Rate System."
+Time and again the experimenter in the mechanic arts will find himself face to face with the problem as to whether he had better make immediate practical use of the knowledge which he has attained, or wait until some positive finality in his conclusions has been reached.
 He recognizes clearly the feet that he has already made some definite progress, but sees the possibility (even the probability) of still further improvement.
 Each particular ease must of course be independently considered, but the general conclusion we have reached is that in most instances it is wise to put one's conclusions as soon as possible to the rigid test of practical use.
 The one indispensable condition for such a test, however, is that the experimenter shall have full opportunity, coupled with sufficient authority, to insure a thorough and impartial teal.
 And this, owing to the almost universal prejudice in favor of the old, and to the suspicion of the new, is difficult to get.
+First.
+The development of a true science.
+Second.
+The scientific selection of the workman.
+Third.
+His scientific education and development.
+Fourth.
+Intimate friendly cooperation between the management and the men.